 Most interviewees stated a view that can be paraphrased as follows: "Whenever I see something titled '[XYZ] Replacement AoA,' I automatically question whether the scope may be too narrow."
-The 2009 GAO study mentioned earlier
+The 2009 GAO study mentioned in the Background section made a similar point: an AoA for a helicopter replacement, for instance, could easily be incorporating a premature decision that the underlying capability need is best met by another helicopter of some sort.